vzool/docs/app/user-guide.md

 #### Deleting

-The red delete button ("×") is located in the header.
+The red Delete button ("×") is located in the header.
 Clicking this button will have you confirm that you want to irreversibly delete this item.
 Once deleted you will be returned to the Items page.

 #### Activity & Revisions